leonhardbrenner/atm/README.md

   https://github.com/leonhardbrenner/atm/pull/4 :

   return and handle messages and exceptions to be dispayed.
 Probably just a toString on a data class.

   implement the withdraw logic in the LedgerService

+  https://github.com/leonhardbrenner/atm/pull/5 : *not yet started but I code generate most of this so should not be more than an hour.

+  i need to add machine so I can know how much money is in the machine **this is important we can't finish withdraw without it.

 Anyway, feel free to leave comments on any of the follow up PRs as well as this one.